Duelfer-Solutions/sfdx-developer/_posts/2025-05-22-businesshours-in-flows.markdown

 | `isWithin()` | Returns true if a datetime is within business hours |
 | `nextStartDate()` | Finds the next datetime that falls inside business hours |

-It runs all five of these calculations and returns all results in a single Flow-friendly output.
+It runs all five of these calculations and returns all results in a single Admin-friendly flow output.

-Below is just a snippet of the code.
+Below is just a snippet of the code so you can see how the flow inputs affect which values are returned.
 You can view the whole class in this [gist](https://gist.github.com/tamarachance/d81f1272ac1ba185e80c81108c90a783).
+Only one invocable method can be included in a single Apex Class, so for simplicity and ease of use I included all of the business time logic in a single class.

 ```apex
 @InvocableMethod(label='Run Business Hours Calculations')